+The poles and light fixtures provide minimal view impacts.
 The steel poles are designed to minimize size and bulk.
 The floodlights and brackets are designed to minimize quantity, size and bulk.

 11. Light and Glare

 The following responses are based on the "Jane Addams Middle School Athletic Fields Renovation, Light and Glare Report" by DA Hogan and Stantec dated April 1, 2020.
 See Appendix C for the full report.